cacheflowe/haxademic.js/README.md

 * Begin integrating html-experiments repo?
 * Add utility methods: https://1loc.dev/
 * Integrate with SimpleSite & new es6 build system
+  * Copy Me+You static site + gulp starter & replace StaticSite
+* PIXI.js
+  * Why does PixiStage demo w/shader start slowing down so hard on mobile?
+  * Update to PIXI module version
+  * Add a tiny shader example for: http://twgljs.org/#examples - would be nice to have lightweight shader views inline
+    * Or is PIXI.js good for this now?
 * Assimilate & remove:
   * [Done? added to PointerPos] did-drag repos
   * imagexpander